-Currently, the average pass rate for any given section of the exam is about 50% which is a great indicator of the exam’s difficulty.
-This is where Bisk CPA Review can help.
-We’ve been preparing accounting professionals to pass the exam since 1971 and have successfully helped over 150,000 candidates pass.
-Plus, just about every accountant that has become a CPA utilized a review program.
-Contact us and allow us to answer your questions and be sure to ask about our Pass Guarantee and Money-Back Guarantee.
+Currently, the average pass rate for any given section of the exam is about 50%, which is a great indicator of the exam’s difficulty.
+This is where a great CPA Review Course is instrumental.
+Review Courses have been preparing accounting professionals to pass the exam for years.
+Just about every accountant that has become a CPA utilized a review program.
+In other words, they are a worthy investment.
+The CPAExam.com CPA Review Course Comparison Chart can help you select the best course for you.

 The CPA Exam is no longer administered via “testing windows” with “blackout dates.”
 Instead, there is rolling testing.
 Candidates may schedule their exam appointment at www.prometric.com/CPA or alternatively by calling Prometric at 1-800-580-9648.

 Alabama CPA Exam Score Release

 Upon completing each section of the exam, candidates can obtain their scores online after NASBA has released the information.
 They can also elect to have exam scores mailed to them.

 See “When are CPA Exam Scores Released” for more CPA Exam results information.

 While we do our best to keep all of this information up to date you are welcome to visit and or contact that Alabama Board of Accountancy with any other questions you might have.